Greek PM blames opposition for stoking instability, market turmoil

-ATHENS (Reuters) - Greek Prime Minister Antonis Samaras on Wednesday blamed the radical leftist opposition Syriza party for stoking instability in the country and prompting market turmoil.
+ATHENS (Reuters) - Greek Prime Minister Antonis Samaras on Wednesday blamed the radical leftist opposition Syriza party for stoking instablity in the country and prompting market turmoil.

 Speaking to his cabinet after Greek bonds and stocks plunged in a fall reminiscent of the peak of the country’s crisis, Samaras said the country would exit its EU/IMF bailout after bank stress tests and debt relief talks, in a bid to show Athens’s plans had not changed as a result of the turmoil.